awslabs/multi-model-server/docs/optimised_config.md

-# Optimised configuration for EC2 instances for mms in containers
+# Optimised configuration for EC2 instances for MMS in containers
 We performed a series of experiments to come up with optimised configurations for ec2 instances for GPU and CPU usage and based on these experiments we published optimised configurations for c5.2xlarge(CPU instance) and p3.8xlarge (GPU instance).
 ## Experiment details
 We came up with the configurations after performing experiments for CPU and GPU instances to study metrics like throughput and latencies when the server receives concurrent requests.
 The experiment details are as discussed below.